s2010595014/clc3-project/test.md

   - Deployment production

-## Learned Lessons
+## Lessons Learned
 - Setting up Spinnaker is Difficult
   - Many ways to deploy Spinnaker
   - Spinnaker documentation hard to follow
-  - Myriad of diffeent accounts needed to work porperly (mostly not documented)
+  - Myriad of diffeent accounts needed for it to work porperly (mostly not documented)
-  - Searching for infos about Spinnnaker proofes difficult, because of the shared name with sailing boats
+  - Searching for infos about Spinnnaker proves difficult, because of the shared name with sailing boats
-  - Spinnaker is no standalone application, it must be carefully embedded onto the systems it is running on
+  - Spinnaker is not a standalone application, it must be carefully embedded into the systems it is running on
-  - It is important to choose the right service plan to be able to allocate needed recources
+  - It is important to choose the right service plan to be able to allocate the required resources
   - Connecting CI with CD can pose a major problem, prepare alternatives for you initial plan
-  - There are so much possibilies for differnet configuration in cloud-computing so you never will know everything about them.
+  - There are so much possibilities for differnet configurations in cloud-computing, so you never will know everything about them.
-  - Hence the possibilities thers no single right answer to a problem, many bumpy roads lead to a usable deployment
+  - Because of the possibilities there is no single right answer to a problem, many bumpy roads lead to a usable deployment
 - Getting Data to Spinnaker is difficult
 - Need Service Accounts for everything
 - Intended Implementations/Usages